hmrc/api-testing-template.g8/README.md

 being available.

 ## Development
-If you'd like to contribute to the api-testing-template you'll need to test your changes before raising a PR (see below).
+To contribute to the api-testing-template you'll need to test your changes locally before raising a PR (see below).

 ### Generating an API Test project from you local changes
 To create a test project from your local changes, execute the following command from the parent directory of your local copy of the template: